Costa Rica Entry Requirements – Visas, Shots, & More!

 You may be denied entry if your passport is severely damaged.
 This includes having holes, being ripped, etc.

-We also suggest making a few color copies of your passport before traveling.
+Travel Tip: We suggest making a few color copies of your passport before traveling.
 This is helpful in case your passport gets lost.
-When traveling, we usually keep our passports locked in our hotel safe and just bring the color copies if we need to show some form of ID.
+When traveling, we usually keep our passports locked in our hotel safe and just bring color copies if we need to show some form of ID.

 There are four different groups of requirements for entry into Costa Rica.
 Let’s go through each one.